 - a copy of the Mediation Agreement if any;

 - a brief statement of the nature of the dispute; and

-- administrative fee as suggested by the Forum
+- an administrative fee as suggested by the Forum

 3.2.
 Upon receipt of the request, the Appointing Authority will send to the Parties:

-- a list with the names of the Mediators who, on the basis of the description of the Issue and/or the relevant criteria stated by the Parties, are considered eligible;
+- a list with the names of the Mediators who, based on the description of the Issue and/or the relevant criteria stated by the Parties, are considered eligible;

 - a copy of the Rules and a copy of the Code of Conduct of IBA-DRF;

 3.3.
 The Parties will together select a Mediator from the aforementioned list.
 The Parties must inform the Appointing Authority in writing which Mediator they have selected.
 Upon receipt of this letter, the Appointing Authority will inform the Mediator concerned of the request and of his/her having been selected, so that the Mediator may then contact the Parties.